Find Affordable College Courses

 37 Yearly Graduations

 Widener University is the 9th most popular school in the nation for students seeking a master's degree in public health education and promotion.
 Each year, around 6,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $48,724 per year, while in-state graduate students, on average, pay $25,100 per year.
-For the 2020-2021 academic year, 37 master's degrees were handed out to public health education and promotion majors at Widener.
-About 92% of this group were women, and 35% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $52,598 per year, while in-state graduate students, on average, pay $26,755 per year.
+During the most recent year for which we have data, 37 people received their master's degree in public health education and promotion from Widener.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 97% were women.

 #10